 The clearest danger to a dividend is a lack of cash flow.
 When a company has weak cash flow, the dividend is among the first costs to be cut -- because this at least allows the company to appear to be bolstering that key metric.
 But a dividend stock that stops paying its dividend is of little value to anyone's portfolio.

 It also helps to take a look at a company's dividend history.
-While it's never possible to predict the future from the past, some companies have exhibited a tendency to raise their payouts annually.
-It's also wise to seek out yields that are trending toward the higher end of historical ranges.
+It's impossible to predict the future from the past, but some companies have exhibited a strong tendency to raise their payouts annually.
+For example, Dover